-Next, we discuss existing research on optimal insurance problems that considers background risk.
-The wealth of an individual, either the buyer or seller of insurance, is exposed to various risks.
-Here, we broadly define \emph{background risk} as random risks that impact the individual's wealth but are either uninsurable or not insured.\footnote{The background risk is treated as an \emph{additive} risk to the buyer's or seller's wealth, unless stated otherwise.
-For \emph{multiplicative} background risk, see \citet{franke2006multiplicative} and \citet{bernard2012impact}.} Recall that the buyer's initial wealth is a constant in the classical models (see \citet{borch1962equilibrium} and \citet{arrow1963uncertainty}); much of the effort is devoted to incorporating the \emph{buyer's} background risk into the model. \citet{doherty1983optimal} study optimal deductible insurance when the buyer's initial wealth is random (due to background risk). \citet{mayers1983interdependence} consider a particular case in which the buyer's background risk comes from the financial market and study the optimal demand for quota share (proportional) insurance and financial assets. \citet{dana2007optimal} and \citet{chi2020optimal} explore the risk sharing or optimal insurance problem under a general dependence structure between the buyer's insurable and background risks.
-However, as supported by the evidence in Section \ref{sub:motivation}, the \emph{seller's} background risk is at least as important as the buyer's background risk, if not more so; however, related research is quite limited.
-The model in \citet{biffis2012optimal} is a rare example and considers \emph{both} the buyer's and seller's background risk; but they do not obtain an explicit optimal contract. \citet{filipovic2015optimal} consider the seller's background risk (financial risk) and allow it to invest in a risky asset, while \citet{boonen2019equilibrium} extends to an equilibrium model with multiple buyers.
+Next, we discuss existing research on optimal (re)insurance problems that considers background risk.
+The surplus of a company (e.g., the seller of (re)insurance policies) or the wealth of an individual insured is exposed to various risks.
+Here, we broadly define \emph{background risk} as random risks that impact the seller's or buyer's surplus, and they are either uninsurable or not insured.
+Recall that the initial wealth of the (re)insurance buyer is a constant in the classical models (see \citet{borch1962equilibrium} and \citet{arrow1963uncertainty}); much of the effort is devoted to incorporating the \emph{buyer's} (referring to the insurer in a reinsurance context or the insured in an insurance setting) background risk into the model. \citet{doherty1983optimal} study optimal deductible insurance when the insured's initial wealth is random (due to background risk). \citet{mayers1983interdependence} consider a particular case in which the insured's background risk comes from the financial market, and they study the optimal demand for proportional insurance and financial assets. \citet{chi2020optimal} and \citet{chen2024optimal} explore the optimal insurance problem under a general dependence structure between the insured's insurable and background risks.
+However, the \emph{seller's} (corresponding to the reinsurer of reinsurance or the insurer of insurance contracts) background risk is at least as important as the buyer's background risk, if not more so; however, related research is quite limited.
+The model in \citet{biffis2012optimal} is a rare example and considers \emph{both} the buyer's and seller's background risk; but they do not obtain an explicit optimal contract. \citet{filipovic2015optimal} consider the seller's background risk and allow it to invest in a risky asset, while \citet{boonen2019equilibrium} extends their work to an equilibrium model with multiple insureds (buyers).